 6. Journal about the things that bother you

 The last tip is to journal about the things that bother you.
 More often than not, journaling allows us to step back from our irrational annoyances and reflect on them more objectively.

 Just grab a piece of paper, put a date on it, and start writing down the things that annoy you.
 Here are a number of benefits of doing this that you’ll notice:

-- Writing down your annoyances forces you to confront them objectively since it's less likely you'll exaggerate when writing it down without having to persuade someone into agreeing with you.
+- Writing down your annoyances forces you to confront them objectively since it’s less likely you’ll exaggerate when writing it down without having to persuade someone to agree with you.

 - Writing something down can prevent it from causing chaos in your head.
 Think of this as clearing the RAM memory of your computer.
 If you’ve written it down, you can safely forget about it and start with an empty slate.